The Wayside: Home of Authors

 The Alcotts were a creative family, tirelessly working on home improvements, but the Hawthornes’ ideas were different, so the house went through major transitions as it changed hands.
 One distinct addition that came with the Hawthorne family was a three-story tower.
 Nathaniel Hawthorne used the top space of the tower as his writing center.

-The Wayside is the seventh stop on Massachusetts Author Adventures Trail Part 2.
+The Wayside is the fourth stop on Massachusetts Author Adventures Trail Part 3.